 You can brew herbal teas for up to 15 minutes, depending how strong you like them, to release the most amount of flavours and active compounds.
 Some of the most popular varieties include chamomile, echinacea, ginger, hibiscus and turmeric.

-Losing just 1-2% of bodily fluidscan brew herbal teas for up to 15 minutes, depending how strong you like them, to release the most amount of flavours and active compounds.
-Some of the most popular varieties include chamomile, echinacea, ginger, hibiscus and .
+Losing just 1-2% of bodily fluids can be replenished with a brew of herbal teas for up to 15 minutes, depending how strong you like them, to release the most amount of flavours and active compounds.
+Some of the most popular varieties include chamomile, echinacea, ginger and hibiscus.

 Tea has a unique combination of caffeine and L-theanine, a naturally occurring amino acid.
 Both compounds have been shown to improve concentration and alertness.